OleksiiKurka/RubyTaskPVI/RailsProject/README.md

 * 2nd commit: add User and Role.
 Add simple authorization with JWT.
 Add test controller to test it.
 * 3rd commit: add Category, Post and Tag.
 For Post and Tags used "scaffold" command.
 * 4th commit: add Comment.
 Each comment has a link to another comment or null (easy way to reply to another one)
+* 5th commit: fix some problem with front-end connection
 # All commands
 ##### Commands to quickly rebuild the project if something went wrong.
 Hope everything will be fine)))
 #### count how many times it helped me: 2